flanksource/docs/mission-control/docs/guide/playbooks/concepts/timeout.md

   icon: timer
 ---

-Playbooks can be configured with timeouts to automatically cancel their execution after a specified duration.
-This helps prevent playbooks from running indefinitely and consuming resources unnecessarily.
+Set timeouts on playbooks to automatically cancel their execution after a specified duration.
+This helps prevent playbooks from running for too long and consuming resources.

 #### Default timeout

-Playbooks are configured with a default timeout of **30 minutes** if not otherwise specified.
-You can modify this default globally by setting the `playbook.run.timeout` property in your Mission Control configuration.
+Mission Control sets a default timeout of **30 minutes** for all playbooks.
+You can change this default globally by setting the `playbook.run.timeout` property in your Mission Control configuration.

 The timeout accepts any valid [duration](/reference/types#duration) format.
 This global timeout setting serves as the fallback for all playbooks that don't define their own specific timeout value.